Erik the Viking: Production

 Principal photography took place at Shepperton Studios in England.
 Some footage of Erik's village and environments was shot in Norway, while the Hy-Brasil sequence was filmed in Malta.
 Artwork was made by Tolkien artist Alan Lee.
 The music score was composed by Neil Innes.

 Amadeus star Tom Hulce was originally going to star as Erik, but he decided instead to pursue his stage career.

 The production by the Monty Python company Prominent Features received financial backing from Swedish Svensk Filmindustri, which contributed to the film having its premiere in Sweden on 1 September 1989, followed by the US on 22 September, and the UK on 29 September.
-On cinema it had a running time of 107 minutes, but unhappy with the film's slow pacing, Jones cut it down to 89 minutes for the VHS release the following year.
+On cinema, it had a running time of 107 minutes, but, unhappy with the film's slow pacing, Jones cut it down to 89 minutes for the VHS release the following year.

-In 2006 Jones was given the opportunity of re-editing the film for its DVD release.
+In 2006, Jones was given the opportunity to re-edit the film for its DVD release.
 He delegated the actual editing work to his son Bill, who produced a 75-minute "Director's Son's Cut", with re-ordered scenes and much tighter pacing as well as a completely remixed and re-dubbed soundtrack.